Canberra Grammar School: Co-curricular

 Many of the Senior School ensembles have done numerous tours overseas over the years.

 The school also holds a major musical every two years.
 Previous productions have included:

 Grease (2021), Chess (2020-cancelled due to Covid), The Pirates of Penzance (2018) Barnum (2015) and Guys and Dolls (2013).

 Houses

 List of houses

 As with most Australian schools, Canberra Grammar utilises a house system.
 The Senior School consists of ten houses:

-The school also has three Year 7 houses these houses were not updated.
+The school also has three Year 7 houses:

 The Junior School has six houses introduced in 2022.
 These houses were named after local flora and fauna using the traditional Indigenous language of the Ngunnawal people:

 The Junior School's original four houses, in place till 2021:

 Most of these houses are in the upper years.

-Inter-house competitions

-Houses form the basis of much of the inter-school competition that occurs throughout the academic calendar.
-Currently, the three prizes ‘\awarded annually to houses are: the Manaro House Shield, the Captain's Cup, and the Sportsmaster's Cup.